-If your brush cutter won't start and you have had it for about 2 years, then in our experience the problem is likely to be your carburetor.
-Learn from our experience here, my husband has tried cleaning it and adjusting it as a way of saving money.
-This may work in the short-term and get it going for awhile but your time is valuable.
-This problem is going to reoccur and so now, when my husband knows the carburetor is on its way out, he gets a new one.
-For us, our nearest parts center is 40 miles away and when we know there is a problem, the time spent trying to repair the part just isn't worth it.
-Your time is too valuable and the grass and the weeds aren't going to stop growing because you have a problem with your brush cutter.
+If your brush cutter won't start, and you have had it for about two years, then, in our experience, the problem is most likely your carburetor.
+Learn from our experience here; my husband has tried cleaning it and adjusting it to save money.
+Doing this may work in the short term but, this problem is going to reoccur.
+So now, when my husband knows the carburetor is on its way out, he gets a new one.
+Our nearest parts center is 40 miles away, so we try and keep a spare carburetor on hand.
+The time spent trying to repair the part isn't worth it.

 Buy the part and replace it yourself.
-Once you can do this simple repair job, you will become more confident and will begin to realize that you can, in fact, repair virtually everything on your brush cutter.
-Not only does this save you money, it allows to solve the problem quickly and keep your homestead or farm maintained and minimizes the downtime.
+Once you can do this simple repair, you'll become more confident and begin to realize that you can repair virtually everything on your brush cutter.
+Not only does this save you money, but it also allows you to solve the problem quickly and keep your homestead or farm maintained and minimizes any downtime.

 Solenoid on Brush Cutter

 Recently we had to change the solenoid on our brush cutter.
 You may be wondering how my husband knew it was the problem and not something else.
-To understand this you need to know what a solenoid does.
+To understand this, you need to know what a solenoid does.
 It simply changes an electrical current into mechanical energy.
-If you have changed your spark plug and you still aren't getting a spark, it's the solenoid which needs replacing.
-We bought the part, my husband replaced following the instruction regarding the size of the gap need and a few minutes later the machine was working.
+If you have changed your spark plug and you still aren't getting a spark, it's the solenoid that needs replacing.
+We bought the part; my husband replaced it following the instruction regarding the size of the gap needed and a few minutes later the machine was working.

-Not only was it running again, it was almost like he had a new machine.
-Although we have had the brush cutter for 8 years, this was the first time he had to change the solenoid.
+Not only was it running again, but it was also almost like he had a new machine.
+Although we have had the brush cutter for eight years, this was the first time he had to change the solenoid.

 Replacing the Line on a String Trimmer and Brush Cutter

 Now that you have got your machine working again, you'll need to wind your string on.
-If you are serious about your cutting and maintaining your machines, rewinding your string is something you will need to learn.
+If you're serious about your cutting and maintaining your machines, rewinding your string is something you'll need to learn.

-Here on our farm, we don't mess about with those small packs seen hanging in the garden center or nursery, we buy a large roll as it works out so much cheaper.
+Here on our farm, we don't mess about with those small packs seen hanging in the garden center or nursery; we buy a large roll which works out much cheaper.

 Brush Cutter, Weed Whacker, String Trimmer